Slashed call center bookings from 80% to 2%

 Scales to enable a 60% surge in bookings on the new Google Maps-powered app

-How Google Maps is been implemented at Greenwheels
+How Google Maps is implemented at Greenwheels

 Four years ago, Greenwheels rebooted its dream of bringing back Dutch open spaces, with a new app powered by Google Maps Platform.
 Since then, an environmental mission that started 25 years ago has been picking up speed.
 A study by Dutch mobility consultancy Goudappel Coffeng shows that every new addition to the Greenwheels fleet takes 11 cars off the street.
 After joining Greenwheels, people drive an average of roughly 1,242 miles less per year, saving 16 tons of annual CO2 emissions for all customers.